fuchen1991/epmc-petl/README.md

 --model-input-files /path/to/your-model /path/to/your-equivalence-relation
 --property-input-files /path/to/your-property
 ```
-where `uct-time-limit` represents how much time the solver should use when exploring the model (in seconds);  `uct-depth-limit` stands for how many steps the solver should perform in the state space exploration;  `bvalue` is the coefficient of the bias parameter in the UCT formula between old and new state exploration;  `print-time-interval ` specifies how often the algorithm should print the current result of the UCT search (in seconds); and `random-seed` is the random seed used to select unvisited successors.
+where `uct-time-limit` represents how much time the solver should use when exploring the model (in seconds);  `uct-depth-limit` stands for how many steps the solver should perform in the state space exploration;  `bvalue` is the coefficient of the bias parameter in the UCT formula between old and new state exploration, where setting it as 1 means  using the current expected reward of the old state as the bias parameter;  `print-time-interval ` specifies how often the algorithm should print the current result of the UCT search (in seconds); and `random-seed` is the random seed used to select unvisited successors.
 You can set these parameters as you wish, and the default value of  `random-seed` is 1000, and all other default values are 1.
 Again, you need to specify the paths of the files.

 ## Examples
 ### petl-minlp